A7MED970/ProjectManagement/doc.md

 ### 3.2 Work Breakdown Structure (WBS)
 **Category:** Scope Baseline

-The Work Breakdown Structure (WBS) is a deliverable-oriented hierarchical decomposition of the total project scope.
-It defines all the work required to complete the CampusConnect Mobile Application project and forms the foundation for schedule, cost, and resource planning.
+The Work Breakdown Structure (WBS) is a deliverable-oriented hierarchical decomposition of the total project scope and is developed during the **Create WBS** process.
+It defines **all the work required, and only the work required**, to successfully deliver the CampusConnect Mobile Application.

+The WBS is created using the **decomposition technique**, where major project deliverables are progressively subdivided into smaller, more manageable components known as work packages.
+These work packages form the foundation for accurate schedule estimation, cost planning, resource allocation, and change control.

+By organizing project work in this structured manner, the WBS ensures clarity of responsibilities, improves communication among stakeholders, and reduces the risk of scope creep.

 #### 3.2.1 WBS Overview
-The WBS ensures that no project work is overlooked and that all deliverables are clearly defined and manageable.
+The WBS provides a structured view of the project deliverables and ensures that no project work is overlooked while maintaining alignment with the approved project scope statement.

 #### 3.2.2 WBS Hierarchy
 1.0 CampusConnect Mobile Application